micropython/micropython/docs/library/utime.rst

       hardware also lacks battery-powered RTC, so returns number of seconds since last power-up or from other relative, hardware-specific point (e.g. reset).

+.. function:: adjtime([(secs, usecs)])

+   This function is only available in the esp32 port.
+It uses the API's adjtime(3) function to "slew" the RTC by the given offset over some time.
+If no offset is given the remaining offset from a previous call is returned.
+During the adjustment the RTC remains monotonic but appears to run slightly faster/slower.